Why Publish Data?

 Anyone can publish their research with Open Context — from individuals to teams, and from junior to senior scholars.
 Open Context focuses on structured data, meaning the records of spreadsheets or relational databases, together with related media files (such as images and maps).
 Essentially, we provide publication services for the vast bulk of media that typically cannot fit into a conventional book or article publication.
 In general, Open Context does not publish or archive PDFs of published or unpublished manuscripts, unless these help document structured datasets.
 Browse Open Context's projects for examples of the kinds of content we publish.

 READY TO PUBLISH?
-Here are the Step Below:
+Here are the Steps Below:

 1: Contact our Editorial Team